DaneshMoradigaravand/MorphologyTimeCourses/README.md

 </p>

 1- The user chooses the locus tag for the gene of ineterst.

 2- The attributes of the locus tag, including the function, the insertaion site and annotation of the mutant.

 3- The comparative table showing the relative value of the quantified features in comparison to other genes.
 The abnormality score is the relative anomaly score computed from isolatioon forest.

+4- The values of morphology score, biofilm colony size and colony colour intensity over time.
+The black curve denotes the fitted sigmoid curve from which features in section 3 were extracted.

-4- The extracte images of the clones over time.
+5- The extracte images of the clones over time.

 ----
 ### Contact <a name="contact"></a>